IoTKETI/spring-jena-sparql/README.md

 * [Q16](src/test/resources/sparql/Q16-withMature100AAWhichAreSecretedAndNotContainsCysteinesInMature.sparql) Proteins with a mature chain <= 100 amino acids which are secreted and do not contain cysteines in the mature chain
 * [Q18](src/test/resources/sparql/Q18-thatAreAcetylatedAndMethylated.sparql) Proteins that are acetylated and methylated and located in the nucleus
 * [Q19](src/test/resources/sparql/Q19-containsSignalSequenceFollowedByAExtracellularDomainContainingKRKRMotif.sparql) Proteins contains a signal sequence followed by a extracellular domain containing a "KRKR" motif
- * Q22 Proteins with no function annotated
 * Q27 Proteins with >=1 glycosylation sites reported in PubMed:X or PubMed:Y
 * [Q32](src/test/resources/sparql/Q32-withCoiledCoiledAndInvolvedInTranscriptionButNotContainBZIP.sparql) Proteins with a coiled coil region and involved in transcription but does not contain a bZIP domain
 * [Q34](src/test/resources/sparql/Q34-withHomeoboxAndWithVariantsInTheHomeobox.sparql) Proteins with >=1 homeobox domain and with >=1 variant in the homeobox domain(s)
 * [Q35](src/test/resources/sparql/Q35.sparql) Proteins located in the mitochondrion and which is an enzyme